Add your email address to subscribe to our mailing list.

 Consider this example: say you are looking to buy a new truck.
 You go to a Ford dealership, and after a consultation, the salesman recommends you purchase an F-150.
 This may be a suitable recommendation for you from Ford’s lineup, however, the truck that is in your best interest is actually a Toyota Tundra.
 The Ford salesman cannot provide you with the truck that is in your best interest, even if he is well-intentioned.

 Many financial advisors are working to give their clients good advice.
-However, because of the strict regulations, greater requirements for ongoing education, and obligation to put your needs above their own, Fiduciaries are more equipped to provide you with sound advice.
+However, because of the strict regulations, greater requirements for ongoing education, and obligation to put your needs above their own, Fiduciaries may be better equipped to provide you with sound advice.

 Questions #2: What is your investment philosophy?